Coast Wattle Project Crofts Bay

-This is a project focussing on the mapping and control of Coast Wattle and Sallow Wattle in the Peterborough coastal area including the Bay of Islands car park.
+This project focussed on the control of Coast Wattle and Sallow Wattle in the Peterborough coastal area including the Bay of Islands car park.
 Funding was provided by three partners: Coastcare Victoria, Beach Energy and the Victorian Government through the Community and Volunteer Action program.

-These species have been listed as a threatening process under the FFG Act 1988, with an action plan to be developed and implemented.
-Parks Victoria provide a permit to remove the invasive species, under which volunteers carry out works.
+These wattle species have been listed as a threatening process under the FFG Act 1988.
+Parks Victoria provided a permit to remove the invasive species, under which volunteers carry out works.

-Follow up revegetation works including in Croft's Bay is building resilience in the landscape in terms of species biodiversity, enhanced habitat for native species and reducing impacts of increasing tourism.
+Follow up revegetation builds resilience in the landscape for species biodiversity by enhancing habitat for native species, reducing impacts of tourism.

 The project area is adjacent to wetlands that consist of ephemeral and permanent wetlands in a wider area providing vital habitat for vulnerable species such as Lewins Rail and the Hooded Plover.